Breaking barriers for Natural Infrastructure in Peru

 - Facilitated the approval and implementation of the first watershed investment by SEDAPAL, Lima’s water utility

-- Built a portfolio of over $286 million in NI investments in development: over 50 projects developed with 243 communities in 20 Peruvian watersheds.
+- Built a portfolio of over $440 million in NI investments in development: over 75 projects developed with 70 communities in 14 Peruvian regions.

 - Increased credibility and clarity for decision-makers regarding the water benefits of natural infrastructure interventions through scientific research, publication in prestigious peer reviewed journals, and accessibly sharing this with decision-makers.

-- Developed a suite of over 10 innovative tools to guide the identification, design, and management of effective, equitable, and sustainable interventions in natural infrastructure.
-Over 700 people from diverse public and private institutions report using our tools, especially HIRO and CUBHIC.
+- Developed a suite of over 30 innovative tools to guide the identification, design, and management of effective, equitable, and sustainable interventions in natural infrastructure.
+Over 600 people from diverse public and private institutions report using information disseminated by the NIWS project, especially HIRO and CUBHIC.

 - Developed and secured regulatory changes that accelerate investments in natural infrastructure and strengthen multi-sectoral water management, working closely with our partners MINAM, ANA, SUNASS, and water companies.